-Fresco Murals adorn the lobby of Coit Tower, murals painted in 1934 depict the discontent and hope many felt during the Great Depression.
-Today, the vividly colored murals are considered the finest examples of Depression-era public art in California.
-The tower may be entered for free; however, there is a fee to take the elevator to the top.
+Step into the lobby of Coit Tower to witness fresco murals painted in 1934, depicting the discontent and hope felt during the Great Depression.
+Today, these vividly colored murals stand as California’s finest examples of Depression-era public art.
+While entry to the tower is free, a fee is charged for those eager to take the elevator to the top.

 Telegraph Hill & Coit Tower

 Coit Tower’s lofty perch atop Telegraph Hill, a distinctive 295-foot elevation, provides a breathtaking view of San Francisco.
 Telegraph Hill, historically significant for signaling ship arrivals, played a crucial role before the completion of the transcontinental railroad in 1869.
 Before the completion of the transcontinental railroad in 1869, ships carrying mail, cargo, and loved ones were San Francisco’s primary link to the rest of the U.S.